 - The Nikon W-300*: I love this compact camera.
 You can go down to 30 metres without a case so it’s super easy to carry around – but there’s no case to go deeper than that, which can be limiting for advanced divers.
 The macro mode and the manual white balance allow taking wonderful pictures.

-- The Olympus TG6*: It’s the same kind of camera than the Nikon W-300, but the Olympus TG6 is only waterproof up to 15 meters and must be put in an underwater housing* to go deeper (up to 100 meters).
+- The Olympus TG6*: It’s the same kind of camera as the Nikon W-300, but the Olympus TG6 is only waterproof up to 15 meters and must be put in an underwater housing* to go deeper (up to 100 meters).
 However, it allows shooting in RAW format, which can become important for those who like doing post-editing.

 - The GoPro*: The GoPro is probably the most famous underwater camera.
 It’s hard to get something easier to use.
-The GoPro will provide better movies than photos though, and options are limited (no easy manual white balance, no macro mode).
+The GoPro will provide better movies than photos, though, and options are limited (no easy manual white balance, no macro mode).
 You’ll need to add a case when scuba diving as it’s only waterproof up to 10 metres without a case.
 But even with an underwater housing*, it stays a very small camera that’s very handy for new scuba divers and provides a quality image used by professionals.

 I love diving with a torch, and I’m not even talking about night dives.